MRSA Fast Facts

 (CNN)Here is some background information about MRSA.

-Methicillin-resistant Staphylococcus aureus (MRSA) bacteria are resistant to all beta-lactam antibiotics such as methicillin, penicillin, oxacillin, and amoxicillin.
-A MRSA infection can be fatal, and is sometimes called the "Super Bug."
+Methicillin-resistant Staphylococcus aureus (MRSA) bacteria are resistant to all beta-lactam antibiotics such as methicillin, penicillin, oxacillin and amoxicillin.
+A MRSA infection can be fatal.

 Staphylococcus aureus bacteria are commonly found on the skin and in the noses of healthy people.